-15.9.3.6 Responsibilities of the laboratory manager:

-- Create and maintain a file for the storage of pre-ILIMS proficiency tests within that laboratory, until they have met the records destruction timeline. - Ensuring that proficiency tests are done in a timely manner and forwarded to the quality manager for submission to the external provider.

-15.9.3.7 Responsibilities of the analyst:

-- All analysts shall participate in at least one proficiency test per calendar year in each discipline (controlled substances, firearms, forensic biology, etc.) and in at least one proficiency test per accreditation cycle in each subdiscipline (toolmarks, serial number restoration, etc) in which he/she performs casework analysis.
+- Consult with analysts on technical questions as appropriate. - Consult with the quality manager when the interpretation of proficiency test results requires a subject matter expert. - 15.9.3.6 Responsibilities of the laboratory manager: - Create and maintain a file for the storage of proficiency tests within that laboratory. - Ensuring that proficiency tests are done in a timely manner and forwarded to the quality manager for submission to the external provider. - 15.9.3.7 Responsibilities of the analyst: - All analysts shall participate in at least one proficiency test per calendar year in each subdiscipline (controlled substances, firearms, forensic biology, etc.) in which he/she performs casework analysis.
 The practical portion of the competency test may serve as the proficiency test during the first calendar year of analysis in a given discipline/subdiscipline.
 DNA analysts shall participate in proficiency tests in accordance with the current national DNA guidelines. - Except for justifiable circumstances, proficiency tests shall be submitted to the provider by the stated due date.
 When such cannot be met, an analyst shall notify his supervisor and the quality manager before the due date and get an extension for completing a proficiency test, if necessary. - 5.9.3.1 Proficiency tests are analyzed by approved analytical methods.
 The overall performance of Forensic Services personnel on proficiency tests is reviewed as part of the annual management review and preventive action is taken as necessary.
-Proficiency tests are not subject to policies adopted for efficiency or expediency of casework. - 15.9.3.1.1 A proficiency test shall be treated like a routine case as much as possible.
+Proficiency tests are not subject to policies adopted for efficiency or expediency of casework.

+15.9.3.1.1 A proficiency test shall be treated like a routine case as much as possible.
 This includes logging it in as a case, storing it as a case, providing normal chain of custody, performing the routine administrative and technical review, and issuing a report in ILIMS.
 Proficiency test provider data sheets as well as the ILIMS report for the proficiency test case shall be technically and administratively reviewed.
 (See section 15.2.6.2.2 for additional information)